 Road rules and road conditions

-Vehicles are permitted on the island and the road rules which pertain on the mainland apply on the island.
+As the roads on Scotland Island are NSW gazetted roads, vehicles are permitted on the island.
+The road rules which pertain on the mainland, apply on the island.
 Vehicles must be registered.

 Driving conditions on the island are different to most mainland conditions in the following ways: